-The NHS COVID-19 App is a new tool designed to reduce the threat of coronavirus to our health, whilst helping to keep the doors of our businesses open.
+The NHS COVID-19 App is a tool designed to reduce the threat of coronavirus to our health, whilst helping to keep the doors of our businesses open.

 Designated businesses and organisations, including hospitality, close contact services and leisure venues, are legally required to display an official NHS QR code poster.